ClusterHQ/flocker/docs/labs/docker-plugin.rst

 Demo
 ====

-This demo shows both the Flocker Docker plugin and also the :ref:`Volumes CLI <labs-volumes-cli>` and :ref:`Volumes GUI <labs-volumes-gui>`.
+This demo shows both the Flocker Docker plugin in conjunction with the :ref:`Volumes CLI <labs-volumes-cli>` and :ref:`Volumes GUI <labs-volumes-gui>`.

 .. raw:: html

    <iframe width="100%" height="450" src="https://www.youtube.com/embed/OhWxJ_hOPx8?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen style="margin-top:1em;"></iframe>

+Also check out the `DockerCon Plugin Demos <https://plugin-demos-2015.github.io/>`_ site to see a joint project between ClusterHQ and Weaveworks.
+This is the "ultimate integration demo" — a pre-built demo environment that includes Flocker, Weave, Swarm, Compose & Docker, all working together in harmony.

 Quickstart installation
 =======================